|Famous For||Business, Art and Design, Media|

 A wide range of bursaries and scholarships for international students are also available.

 The International Office and International Programmes Office offer advice, counselling and support to international students on all manner of issues from childcare and disabilities to immigration and religious worship.
 The international support available at London Met is among the most comprehensive in the country and has won awards for excellence.
 London Met will:

-The Sir John Cass Faculty of Art, Architecture and Design (The Cass) is equipped with a range of specialist facilities, such as darkrooms; wood, metal and plastic workshops; and Metropolitan Works – a digital manufacturing centre.
+The Sir John Cass School of Art, Architecture and Design (The Cass) is equipped with a range of specialist facilities, such as darkrooms; wood, metal and plastic workshops; and Metropolitan Works – a digital manufacturing centre.
 There’s also a recording studio, where media and music students work on live projects for external clients and our in-house TV station, Cass TV.